OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 position: 6
 ---

-Octopus Deploy comes with a number of steps that allow you to deploy and modify the state of Java applications for a number of Java application servers.
+Octopus Deploy comes with a number of steps that allow you to deploy and modify the state of Java applications for popular Java application servers.

 In addition, Java packages like `jar`, `war`, `ear` and `rar` files can be managed as part of the Octopus Deploy library.